PeterNaydenov/dim/README.md

 })

 const app = ranges.get ( 'app' ) // Get the range by name
-// there is options to get multiple ranges in single line if ranges exist: const [logos, counter] = ranges.get ( 'logos,counter' )
+// there is options to get multiple ranges in single line like so: const [logos, counter] = ranges.get ( 'logos,counter' )

 app.update ( 'Hello World' ) // Update the range content